Prof Steve Penfield

-My group are focussed on understanding how temperature variation during seed production leads to changes in seeds, including seed development, seed dormancy and post-germination growth vigour.
-Because most of our major crops are seed crops, we are showing that these processes lead to yield variation in major crops, at the laboratory, field and landscape scales.
+Steve's group are focussed on understanding how temperature variation during seed production leads to changes in seeds, including seed development, seed dormancy and post-germination growth vigour.
+Because most major crops are seed crops, they are showing that these processes lead to yield variation in major crops, at the laboratory, field and landscape scales.

 Using this knowledge we are devising and testing strategies to engineer rapeseed and vegetable Brassica crops to be less sensitive to the environment, and to perform more resiliently for farmers and growers even in the face of weather variation and climate change.

-Working with industrial partners we are taking novel germplasm through to field trials to evaluate potential for genetic seed quality improvement.
+Working with industrial partners they're taking novel germplasm through to field trials to evaluate potential for genetic seed quality improvement.

 Dr Steve Penfield to lead research for more vigorous seedsread more

 Scientists discover why flowers bloom earlier in a warming climateread more